alanJames00/LinkZip/readme.md

 ## LinkZip URL Shortening API Documentation

-Welcome to the documentation for the LinkZip URL shortening API.
 LinkZip is a minimalist and efficient URL shortening service designed for simplicity and speed.
 This documentation provides a comprehensive guide on how to use the API for shortening long URLs into clean and shareable links.

 ### Production URL